 Behavior: Student participants and moderators must agree to abide by our Responsible Use Policy (RUP) for Middle and Upper Division.

-Student participants and student moderators (and parents) are responsible for providing a computer (Apple/MacOS or Windows10) capable of running Minecraft Java Edition software.
-Details are on https://www.minecraft.net/en-us/store/minecraft-java-edition/
+Student participants and student moderators (and parents) are responsible for providing a computer (Apple/MacOS or Windows10) capable of running Minecraft Education Edition software.

-Parents are responsible for providing a high speed home Internet connection for participating students to use
+Internet Connection: Parents are responsible for providing a high speed home Internet connection for participating students to use.

-Students are responsible for using and maintaining a secure / secret password for their Minecraft Java Edition account.
-(Casady camp staff CANNOT recover or reset student Minecraft accounts)
+Password: Students are responsible for using and maintaining a secure / secret password for their Minecraft Education account.

 Accounts and Passwords: Students and parents are responsible for purchasing and supporting a Minecraft Java Edition software license and login in advance of the start of camp.
 The week prior to the start of camp, registered participants will have several opportunities to test their connection to our remote Minecraft Java Edition server.